TheCharmingSociopath/Quantum-Algorithms-Spring-22/README.md

 - The main file should be named `lecture_X.tex`
 - Put all your images into an `images` folder inside your folder.
 - You may use the `preamble.tex` if you wish to.
+- Update README with the scribe build (just copy one of the previous lines) for your notes.
+It'll give you a direct download link to view and read the scribes.
+- Build scribe runs on each push.

 ## Template to use the preamble